TMmichi/dualarm_manipulator/README.md

 # 2. Usage

+Manipulation of a real machine and one in the simulation are much alike from each other.

 ## 2-1.
 Manipulator control within the v-rep simulation

 ### 2-1-1.
 Simulation environment bringup with ROS C++ Api